saasbook/flipped-demos/ch02-saas/README.md

   * How is it that controller instance variables are available to the view?
 (Answer: it violates OOP orthodoxy, but Sinatra designers chose to do it because it makes it easy/pleasant for developers to handle common case of having controller set up some data to be displayed in the view.)

+However, what happens if we do `GET /set/foobar` and then just `GET /`?
+Why isn't the variable persisted?
+This leads in to Cookies.

 ## Cookies:  if we want to save info across requests (directory `sinatra-sessions`)

-* Try setting instance variable in one controller method, then reading/displaying it from a different method.
-Why doesn't it work?
-(Answer:
-HTTP is stateless, and each time your app is hit a new instance of the app's class is created.
-So neither the protocol nor the app has a way to
-"persist" variables.)
-* See cookie arriving from Google.com: `curl -D - http://www.google.com -o /dev/null`
+* See cookie arriving from Google.com: `curl -I http://www.google.com`
 * See outgoing cookie from Localhost: run `nc -l 8000`, point browser at `localhost:8000` and notice `Set-Cookie` header.
 It's browser's job to store/remember these cookie values, and send the correct one to each site when you visit that site.
 To verify, disable cookies in your browser (method varies) and repeat this process; there should be no cookie header.
 The browser still has the cookie stored